edgio-docs/edgio-docs/src/guides/v7/security/waf.md

     <Callout type="info">

       An accesslist identifies traffic that may access your content upon passing a threat assessment.
-Traffic may be accesslisted by ASN, country, IP address, referrer, URL, user agent, HTTP method, media type, and/or file extension.
+Traffic may be accesslisted by ASN, country, IP address, referrer, URL, user agent, HTTP method, media type, and file extension.

     </Callout>